-Everyone can write poetry!
-Learn how to write a poem in this 15-minute inclusive poetry workshop inspired by the colour blue.
+Everyone can be a poet!
+Learn how to create a poem in this 15-minute inclusive poetry workshop inspired by the colour blue

 This guide is part of our Sense Arts, Sport & Wellbeing programme.
 This activity can be done at a time that suits you, either at home or in an educational setting.